vstinner/cpython_core_tutorial/where_should_i_start.rst

 rather enterprisy with long release cycles and rigid backwards compatibility policy.
 CPython also support a lot of platforms and CPU architectures.

 How can you start?
 Where?
-That's an hard question.
+That's a hard question.
 CPython is old and widely
 used: any change must be carefully discussed to remain Python homogenous.
 For bug fixes, the most complex part is the backward compatibility.